 Nutritional supplements and pharmaceutical drugs

 Congestive heart disease (CHF) is a serious heart condition that effects the strength of your heart muscles and their ability to pump oxygenated blood throughout your body.
-Over the past several decades, the number of individuals who encounter CHF has grown
+Over the past several decades, the number of individuals who encounter CHF has grown considerably and today nearly 5 million people now suffer from this disease.

 The diagnosis of CHF normally indicates that nutritional intervention methods are too late.
 However, nutritional intervention might assist the function of a damaged heart and support traditional medicine medications as well.
 In fact, many researchers now believe that nutritional intervention might help or even eliminate the need for pharmaceutical drug therapy.